 PRINCESS GRACE ROSE GARDEN, MONACO

-Tulip is the most popular flower that symbolizes love, second to roses.
+Tulip is the most popular flower that symbolizes i love you forever, second to roses.
 These flowers come in a variety of colors.
 Each shade represents a different feeling.
 The fragrance of Tulip is one of the people’s favorites.

 It blooms during Spring.
 You may have seen large fields of either yellow or white tulips.
 These flowers are also linked with holidays, such as Easter and Mother’s Day.
 Generally, Tulips symbolize love.